Application for Admission Information

 - Select your courses.
-Click here to view the Summer Sessions 2013 course preview (detailed course schedule will availble in mid-February).
+Click here to view the 2017 Summer Course Preview (Summer Credit Course listing available in February 8, 2017.)

 Allow at least 5 working days for processing.
 Anticipate delays during peak application period.
 You will receive a notification of acceptance and your assigned UH Number.
 If you do not include an email address on your application form, the acceptance notification will be mailed to you.